sahib/brig/doc/fund/techfund.md

 attempts to fix this by making these features accessible through a simple interface.
 This enables the following use cases:

-* Secure file synchronisation and transfer
+* Secure file synchronisation and transfer.
-* Encrypted backup or archive possibilities
+* Encrypted backup or archive possibilities.
-* Usable as encrypted offline container
+* Usable as encrypted offline container.
-* Platform for other security focused applications
+* Platform for other security focused applications.

 ## What are hoped for goals or longer term effects of the project?